-IBC's 2024 Q3 Economic Outlook Survey Released
+IBC's 2025 Q1 Economic Outlook Survey Released

 IBC Projects Positive Six-Month Economic Outlook

-The Iowa Business Council (IBC) has released its third-quarter Economic Outlook Survey (EOS) for 2024.
+DES MOINES, IA – The Iowa Business Council (IBC) has released its first-quarter Economic Outlook Survey (EOS) for 2025.
 The report measures IBC member expectations for sales, capital spending and employment for the next six months.
 If the index measures above 50, sentiment is positive.
-The survey's overall economic outlook index is 56.67, an increase of 1.41 points from the previous quarter, but down by more than three points from the historical average of 60.38.
+The survey’s overall economic outlook index is 57.14, a decrease of 8.49 points from the previous quarter and 3.27 points below the historical average of 60.41 signifying a moderating approach over the next six months.
+Of note, the survey results were captured prior to the April 2, 2025, tariff announcements.

-- Sales expectations increased 2.11 points to a value of 60.0
+- Sales expectations declined 4.46 points to a value of 64.29

-- Employment expectations were essentially flat with a modest 0.2 point decline to a value of 53.75
+- Employment expectations declined 11.68 points to a value of 52.38

 The Economic Outlook Survey has been completed by IBC members on a quarterly basis since 2004.
 The report provides insight regarding the projected trends for the state of Iowa, which can be used for business and economic planning.
 The reported trends have a state-wide impact, especially when considering that IBC companies have a presence in all 99 counties.
 To review previous Economic Outlook Surveys, please visit www.iowabusinesscouncil.org/news/eos.